SadRobotChannel/af/index.md

 ---
 layout: page
-title: About Faucets
+title: All Faucets
 ---

 Cryptocurrency faucets are reward systems in a form of a website or an app that dispense free coins.
 Visitors can claim bitcoin satoshi or other types of coins in an exchange for completing a captcha or tasks described by the websites.
 Here is the list of the best faucet sites.

 **Work in Progress**

 This site is an unfinished project.
-There are over 500 cryptocurrency faucets on the Internet today, and the current list below provides the faucets with the highest value and trusted reputation.
+There are over 500 cryptocurrency faucets on the Internet today.
+The list below is growing as we only add the faucets that are verified for their value and reputation.

 #### Bitcoin Faucets